Seeing a specialist

-A local aneathetic lozenge or spray may be applied to the back of the throat to make it more comfortable – if so, avoid eating or drinking until the effects wear off (usually after about an hour), as food swallowed with a numb throat could go into your windpipe.
+A local anaesthetic lozenge or spray may be applied to the back of the throat to make it more comfortable – if so, avoid eating or drinking until the effects wear off (usually after about an hour), as food swallowed with a numb throat could possibly make you choke.

 ULTRASOUND NECK SCAN